geckooooo/absclock/README.md

 `YYYY:MM:DD:HH:MM:SS:MSS:NSSSSS`

-To ignore smaller units, say for rounding to the second, simply truncate them the same way from the right:
+To ignore smaller units, say for rounding to the minute, simply truncate them the same way from the right:

-`E:O:R:P:C:A:YYYY:MM:DD:HH:MM:SS`
+`E:O:R:P:C:A:YYYY:MM:DD:HH:MM`

 And of couse you can truncate from both ends at once: